A Note on the Chevalley--Warning Theorems: Proofs

-We now repeat the reduction process, passing from $V'$ to $V''$ and so on.
-Since the number of bad components of maximal dimension is reduced at each step, while the degree remains under control, the process will eventually terminate, and will produce a variety $V^*$ whose degree is bounded in terms of $\deg(V)$ and $n$.
+Suppose that $V$ has at least one bad component.
+Choose such a component, $W$ say, of maximal dimension $D$ say.
+Let the Galois conjugates of $W$ be $W=W_1,\ldots,W_k$.
+Since each of these is an irreducible component of $V$ we see that $k\le C_0(n,d)$.
+Any $\F_q$-point of $W$ lies on $W':=W_1\cap\ldots\cap W_k$.
+Thus if we replace the components $W_1,\ldots,W_k$ of $V$ by $W'$, and call the resulting variety $V_1$, we see that $V(\F_q)=V_1(\F_q)$.
+Moreover $V_1$ contains no bad components of dimension greater than $D$, and since $\dim(W')<\dim(W)$ there is one fewer bad component of dimension $D$.
+We also note that $\delta(W')$ can be bounded in terms of $n$ and $C_0(n,d)$ alone whence $\delta(V_1)\le C_1(n,d)$ for a suitable integer $C_1(n,d)$.
+We now repeat the reduction process, passing from $V_1$ to $V_2$ and so on.
+Since the number of bad components of maximal dimension is reduced at each step, while $\delta(V_i)$ remains under control, the process will eventually terminate, and will produce a variety $V^*$ for which $\delta(V^*)$ is bounded in terms of $n$ and $d$.
 The theorem then follows.

 Mathematical Institute,